UC Sampdoria: Supporters and rivalries

 Sampdoria supporters come mainly from the city of Genoa.
 The biggest group are Ultras Tito Cucchiaroni, named after an Argentinian left winger who played for Sampdoria.
 The group were founded in 1969, making it one of the oldest ultra groups in Italy.
-They are apolitical, although there are smaller groups like Rude Boys Sampdoria, who are left-wing.
+They are apolitical, although there are smaller groups like Rude Boys Sampdoria, who are left-wing, but today this group is no longer active.
 The main support with flags and flares comes from the southern Curva, Gradinata Sud.

 Sampdoria's biggest rivals are Genoa, against whom they play the Derby della Lanterna.